 The most common scenarios where a blood transfusion is needed involve trauma (hit by car, dog fights, etc.), bleeding disorders (such as those caused by ingestion of certain rodent poisons), ruptured abdominal or cardiac tumours (resulting in internal bleeding), extensive surgery with complications, and diseases where the red blood cells or platelets are destroyed.
 Based … Continue reading Who needs blood transfusion?

 Who is eligible to receive financial assistance from the Snoop and Love Community Foundation?
-Homeless pets, pets that have been surrendered by their owner, pets under the care/guardianship of animal welfare societies, and pets belonging to clients who have been deemed eligible and who have demonstrated financial need.
-Preference is given to pets that are under … Continue reading Who is eligible to receive financial assistance from the Snoop and Love Community Foundation?
+Homeless pets, pets that have been surrendered by their owner, pets under the care/guardianship of animal welfare societies.
+The pet must be experiencing a medical emergency.
+The pet must have a very good long term prognosis.
+How does emergency financial assistance … Continue reading Who is eligible to receive financial assistance from the Snoop and Love Community Foundation?